The News-Sentinel: Purchase by Ogden Newspapers

 On March 14, 2006, McClatchy announced that it would sell 12 of the Knight Ridder newspapers, including The News-Sentinel, that are in markets not growing rapidly.
 Current and former News-Sentinel staffers disagreed on the significance.

 Mary Jacobus, publisher of The News-Sentinel, joined The Boston Globe in January 2006 as president and general manager.
 During her four-year tenure, newsroom employment dropped 29%.
 Like The News-Sentinel, The Boston Globe was experiencing tough times, with 8% losses in daily and Sunday circulation in the prior year.

 McClatchy reached an agreement to sell The News-Sentinel to Ogden Newspapers of West Virginia.
 Michael J. Christman, who was publishing two newspapers in Parkersburg, West Virginia was named the new publisher.
 The closing took place on June 27, 2006, simultaneously with the completion of McClatchy's acquisition of Knight Ridder.
 Ogden Newspapers is privately owned by members of the Nutting family.
 In the week prior to the sale, internet classified advertising giant Craigslist entered the Fort Wayne market.

 On August 24, 2017, it was announced that The News-Sentinel will cease daily production of a physical print edition, with a focus on digital content.
 The morning delivery Fort Wayne paper, The Journal Gazette, will carry some articles using The News-Sentinel content in its daily printed morning delivery.
 The two papers have a contract with each other that dates back to 1950, and runs through 2075.

 On August 10, 2018, seven of the remaining eight employees were laid off.
 Attributing the staff reduction to a "business decision", publisher Michael Christman said, “We'll still have a website.
 We'll still have a page in The Journal Gazette every Monday through Saturday.
 And we'll still have a presence at key events in the area.”

 Scott Stanford was named by Ogden Newspapers as the new publisher February 27, 2019.

 Suspension of publications

-Following the beginning of COVID-19 pandemic, Fort Wayne Newspapers suspended publication of The News-Sentinel on 23 November 2020 and the last member of the paper's staff Kevin Leininger was furloughed on 28 November 2020.
+Following the beginning of COVID-19 pandemic, Fort Wayne Newspapers suspended publication of The News-Sentinel on 23 April 2020 and the last member of the paper's staff, Kevin Leininger, was furloughed.